FrustratedGameDev/Papers/FinalReport/finalReport.md

 A key paper from our literature reivew [4] has been recognized by the community as a step in the right direction but there is more to be done.
 There is more to the development of games than the design process.
 A detailed review of the design process would present how the design process in games affects the developers.
-Just as previous researchers have refined what and how the social aspects of being a developer modifies the process[cite:programmer interrupted, exploring frustration, some SO study], we expect this paper to encourage the same for the games industry.
+Just as previous researchers have refined what and how the social aspects of being a developer modifies the process [11,12,13] , we expect this paper to encourage the same for the games industry.
 As an industry that is so similar and highly valued, the games industry will benefit highly from a deeper analysis of the games lifestyle.

 # Future Work